Stakeholder Analysis

 Variants include Stakeholder Management, Resistance Analysis and Communications Charter.

-A Stakeholder is any party who may have an interest in an organization’s activity or could be affected by its outcomes.
+A Stakeholder refers any party who may have an interest in an organization’s activities or could be affected by its outcomes.
 Stakeholders can be any internal or external individuals, groups, departments, business units, or organizations.
-Primary stakeholders are those who are part of the economic transactions of the business, while secondary stakeholders are those who are affected by or can affect the business in someway.
+Primary stakeholders are those directly involved in the economic transactions of the business, while secondary stakeholders are those who may be affected by or have the ability to influence the organization in some manner.

 Stakeholder Examples